 b.
-A museum was the idea of a descendant of one of the early Mount Holly families.
-The present museum building was a blacksmith shop during the 1800s, an undertaking parlor in the early 1900s, and from mid 1950 until 1968 was Edminster's vanilla and medicinal shop.
-After Mr. Edminster's death in 1968, a committee was formed to investigate the use of this building and the founding members provided the money to purchase the property.
-Volunteers worked on repairs and remodeling and the Community Historical Museum of Mount Holly officially opened in September 1969 with 150 members.
-In 1998, the museum building was renovated structurally and made handicapped accessible with addition of a ramp leading directly to the entrance from a newly constructed parking area.
+Mount Holly Community Historical Museum: A museum was the idea of a descendant of one of the early Mount Holly families.
+The present museum building was a blacksmith shop during the 1800s, an undertaking parlor in the early 1900s, and from mid-1950 until 1968 was Edminster's vanilla and medicinal shop.
+After Mr. Edminster's death in 1968, a committee was formed to investigate the use of this building, and the founding members provided the money to purchase the property.
+Volunteers worked on repairs and remodeling, and the Mount Holly Community Historical Museum officially opened in September 1969 with 150 members.

+In 1998, the museum building was renovated structurally and made handicapped accessible with the addition of a ramp leading directly to the entrance from a newly constructed parking area.
+As the existing building fills and improved archiving space is needed, the museum board is actively considering options for improving, expanding, or relocating the museum.

 During July and August the Museum is open Saturday afternoons for browsing and Sunday afternoons when programs are often scheduled.
 It is also open by appointment.
 There is a special day for elementary school children to visit in the fall.
-Collections include photographs, quilts, clothing, Chase Toy Factory items, record of all gravestones in Mount Holly cemeteries, genealogies, Town Reports, scrapbooks and many other items illustrative of the area's history.
+Collections include photographs, quilts, clothing, Chase Toy Factory items, a record of all gravestones in Mount Holly cemeteries, genealogies, Town Reports, scrapbooks and many other items illustrative of the area's history.

-6. Cultural Facilities: Policy
+7. Cultural Facilities: Policy

 a.
-The Mount Holly Town Library will continue to be supported and managed by volunteers.
-Donations of printed material and funds will improve the quality and quantity of inventory.
-The library is planning to be open to the public more than the present two scheduled times a week.
+The Mount Holly Town Library will continue to be supported and managed primarily by volunteers, but Town support is essential to its long-term survival.
+Donations of printed material and funds will improve the quality and quantity of inventory, and continued efforts to secure grant monies will help broaden the Library's programs.

 b.
-In the Museum constitution, the purpose is stated to be "to maintain and perpetuate the historical museum and properties, to collect and catalog memorabilia of Mount Holly and surrounding areas and to present programs to the community".
+In the Museum constitution, the purpose is stated to be "to maintain and perpetuate the historical museum and properties, to collect and catalog memorabilia of Mount Holly and surrounding areas and to present programs to the community."
 The Museum will continue to promote enrichment for all ages, offering insight into Mount Holly history and promoting better understanding and appreciation of our American heritage.
 Fund raising events are an important activity to supplement modest membership dues.

 Honorariums are offered to those who provide the wide range of programs and there are ongoing necessary building repairs.
-The Community Historical Museum of Mount Holly will continue to be an important contribution to the Town"s cultural life.
+The Mount Holly Community Historical Museum will continue to be an important contribution to the Town's cultural life.

-7. Education: Inventory
+8. Education: Inventory